Skip to content

 -Force

-Will delete the config file before saving the new one.
-If false, then the config file will be renamed.
+If specified, the config file will be deleted before saving the new one.
+If not specified and a config file exists, it will be renamed as a backup before saving the new version.

 Type: SwitchParameter